void-dragon/mccloud/README.md

 #### Delayed Game
 The node waits until all other nodes in his game path have send there choices, to calculate the perfect choices to win.
+And with this said, we have already the solution, if the last node which send its choices, wins, then we reject the game, because it is possibly fraudolent and just start a new one.